This family-focused list of top Amazon and Netflix documentaries will open the door to life-changing discussions with your kids.

 BONUS: Expedition Happiness — Netflix Documentaries

 Netflix Documentaries Summaries: A filmmaker and his musician girlfriend attempt an epic road trip with their dog, traveling across North America in a refurbished school bus.
+The preview is in German, but in the movie, the couple speaks English.
 [Watch it on Netflix now]

 My tween daughter was searching through Netflix documentaries and found this for our family to watch.
 The music and nature footage in Netflix documentaries is often spectacular, but what made this travel documentary appealing was knowing that this couple captured the footage themselves.
 This documentary film is a piece of art combining story, imagery, and powerful music.